sivanesh-dsp/LAN-Chat-Server/README.md

 # LAN-Chat-Server

-This Project can be used for chatting in Local Area Network Also this is my college project.<br>
+This Project can be used for chatting in Local Area Network.
+Also this is my college project.<br>
 I am currently working on this project to integrate OTP authentication login